OGnewar/Computer-Networking/Assignment-02/README.md

 ## 1. What is Computer Network?
 Write its uses.

 A computer network is a collection of interconnected computing devices (such as computers, servers, routers, and switches) that communicate with each other to share resources, data, and information.
-These devices are linked by various communication protocols over wired or wireless media.
+These devices are linked by various communication protocols over wire or wireless media.

 Its uses are explained below: